method

 serving suggestion:

-Serve the Tarka Dhal on its own as a starter / light meal, or, you could make some chapatis to go with it — I have a simple recipe on my recipe page listed under 'Accompaniments' if you like.
+Serve the Tarka Dhal on its own, as a starter / light meal, or, you could make some chapatis to go with it if you like.
 Alternatively, I often serve my Tarka Dhal with toasted shop-bought naan as a quick and easy option :¬P